projectatomic/nulecule/README.md

 **[Glossary of terms](docs/glossary.md)**

+## Specification

+An actively maintained page on the specifics of the specification can be found at [SPECIFICATION.md](SPECIFICATION.md).

 ## Nulecule Specification Highlights

 * Application description and context maintained in a single container through extensible metadata